 ASH: True, that!
 I already have the individual volumes myself, but this is a great set for those who don’t.

-MELINDA: I might consider this.
+MJ: I might consider this.

 SEAN: Ghost Ship has Vol. 9 of Yuuna and the Haunted Hot Springs.